matt-antone/Scorer/docs/screens/clients/player-client/main_interface_screen.md

-# Screen: Scorer Root Widget
+# Screen: Main Interface Screen

 ## 1. Purpose

-The Scorer Root Widget is the main game interface that displays the current game state, scores, and controls.
+The Main Interface Screen is the primary game interface for player clients, displaying the current game state, scores, and controls.
 It integrates with the settings system to handle game state changes, screen saver activation, and player interactions.

 ## 2. Behavior & Flow